kwur/new-kwur-site/_posts/2008-05-31-subversive-cinema-scott-bartletts-offon.md

   </p>

   <p>
-    &#8220;OFFON is so striking a work, so obviously a landmark, that it has been acquired by virtually every major film art collection in America, from the Museum of Modern Art to the Smithsonian Institute.&#8221; &#8211; Sheldon Renan, Curator, Pacific Film Archive
+    “OFFON is so striking a work, so obviously a landmark, that it has been acquired by virtually every major film art collection in America, from the Museum of Modern Art to the Smithsonian Institute.” – Sheldon Renan, Curator, Pacific Film Archive
   </p>

   <p>
-    Unfortunatley, YouTube&#8217;s low-quality compression destroys much of the brilliance of the film.
-A nice DVD version can be found on <span class="heading">&#8220;<a href="http://www.amazon.com/exec/obidos/ASIN/B0007WFXYO/nationalfilmpr04">Treasures From American Film Archives <i>Encore Edition</i></a></span>&#8220;.
+    Unfortunatley, YouTube’s low-quality compression destroys much of the brilliance of the film.
+A nice DVD version can be found on <span class="heading">“<a href="http://www.amazon.com/exec/obidos/ASIN/B0007WFXYO/nationalfilmpr04">Treasures From American Film Archives <i>Encore Edition</i></a></span>“.
   </p>

   <p>